ncp38/cs241-f24/projects/proj4/index.md

 The BSTMap class defines a Node class towards the end of the file; it holds a key of type `K` and a value of type `V`, along with pointers to the left and right child nodes of the BST.

-You must implement the following functions, which you should feel free to base on the BST code given in class.
+You **must implement the following functions**, which you should feel free to base on the BST code given in class.

 - `put`: Put a new key-value pair into the BST.
 This function must use the recursive algorithm from class.
 Note that there is a `public` version of this function (that a user will call), and a `private` version that will actually do the work.
 Two versions are needed because the recursive